ssalvaterra/LIB-201/network-analysis.md

 Say, for instance, though, that we want to see all of the people mentioned in several letters to get a better idea of the network of people in the lives of the Smith family members and their friends.
 We could structure our data so that each source (the letter writer) has a target (the person they write to and the people they mention), and each target has either a reciprocal (undirected) or non-reciprocal (directed) edge.

 ## Check in
 Using a pencil and paper, sketch what you think the second example's graph might look like.
-Upload that sketch in Cavnas: <a href="https://muw.instructure.com/courses/17249/quizzes/65107">3.Network Analysis Check-in</a>
+Upload that sketch in Cavnas: <a href="https://muw.instructure.com/courses/17249/quizzes/65107">3.Network Analysis Check-in</a>.
+Students in HO 303 can complete the <a href="https://muw.instructure.com/courses/16930/quizzes/65841">3.Network Analysis check-in</a> here.

 ## Cleaning Data

 Wouldn't it be nice if you could just copy and paste some names in a list into a spreadsheet, and click a button to make a nice network graph?
 IT NEVER WORKS THAT WAY!
 But that's part of the work of the digital scholar - is to structure data through a process of cleaning and testing it, in order to see if they can answer a question through visualization.
 Hadley Wickham, author of <a href="https://vita.had.co.nz/papers/tidy-data.pdf">"Tidy Data,"</a> says:

 > It is often said that 80% of data analysis is spent on the process of cleaning and preparing the data (Dasu and Johnson 2003).
 Data preparation is not just a first step, but must be repeated many times over the course of analysis as new problems come to light or new data is collected.

 Luckily, we have done a lot of that work already, and in this class, you won't be starting from scratch, but you will be adding to it, then doing some of your own restructuring.
 Here's what we have so far:
 * <a href="https://docs.google.com/spreadsheets/d/1cfy1RTjTPrOgUZPAuafl7VUKKC-RyORD4MJDqciEy64/edit?usp=sharing"> Name tags - Unstructured.</a> This is what it looks like when you export the metadata tags you created from Transkribus, and copy and paste them in a sheet together. <!--more on that process?-->